 ART HISTORIAN, ART WRITER, CURATOR

-Donna West Brett is a lecturer in art history and curatorial studies at the University of Sydney and a curator with extensive art museum experience.
+Donna West Brett is a Lecturer in Art History and Curating at the University of Sydney.
 She received her PhD from the University of Sydney in 2013.
 Areas of expertise include the history and theory of photography, modernism, international contemporary art, curatorial practice & theory.
-Curated exhibitions include Ann Shelton: In a Forest, Australian Centre for Photography, 2012 (co-curator) and Joseph Beuys and the ‘Energy Plan’, University of Sydney, 2012.
+Curated exhibitions include Unconscious Places: Photography and History for GCS Gallery, Sydney 2018, Ann Shelton: In a Forest, Australian Centre for Photography, 2012 (co-curator) and Joseph Beuys and the ‘Energy Plan’, University of Sydney, 2012.

 PHOTOGRAPHY AND PLACE: SEEING AND NOT SEEING GERMANY AFTER 1945 (Routledge 2016)